Peter MacDonald (Navajo leader): Public services

-MacDonald published an autobiography in 1993 called The Last Warrior.

 Allegations and charges

+In 1976, US senator Barry Goldwater initiated an audit of tribal finances that led to charges against MacDonald of filing false travel vouchers.
+MacDonald was acquitted of what some saw as spurious charges, but was forever embittered against the U.S. justice system.
+Government prosecutor Ken Fields, in retrospect, commented to the New York Times, "I was extremely uncomfortable about that.
+I've always wondered if we [the prosecutors] were dupes."

-On February 17, 1988, a divided Navajo Tribal Council placed MacDonald on administrative leave.
-Chairman MacDonald refused to step down from his position, leading to a five-month stand-off.
+On February 17, 1988, a divided Navajo Tribal Council placed Chairman MacDonald on administrative leave.
+MacDonald refused to step down from his position, leading to a five-month stand-off.
 By March of that year, the council appointed an interim chairman.
 Remaining MacDonald supporters known as "Peter's Patrol" responded by occupying the leader's offices.

 In 1990, a Navajo tribal judge ordered Peter MacDonald Sr., after being suspended by the Navajo Council, to face three criminal trials instead of a single trial on 111 criminal counts., raising questions of double jeopardy.

 In the third case, MacDonald was charged with violating tribal election law by accepting illegal campaign contributions from non-Navajos.
 In this case, MacDonald stood trial with Johnny R. Thompson, the suspended Navajo vice-chairman.

 Bud Brown, given immunity, testified against MacDonald, alleging that the chairman pressured him into the Big Boquillas deal.
-He was allowed to keep the $4 million profit from the land sale and face no jail time.
+He was allowed to keep an estimated US$3 million profit from the land sale and face no jail time.

-Government prosecutors, in retrospect, have commented to the New York Times their misgivings of the charges and trial.
-"I've always wondered if we (prosecutors) were the dupes," one remarked.